pinhan-chen/pinhan-chen.github.io/_pages/cv.md

 Selected Projects
 ======
 * **MLLM Career Advisor**, Self-employed, Mar 2023
-  * Built a personalized advisor utilizing LLM and RAG techniques, achieving a 30% improvement in response accuracy
+  * Built a personalized advisor utilizing LLM and RAG, achieving a 30% improvement in response accuracy
   * Integrated with a large-scale cloud server and deployed a multi-platform system using Coze, Discord, and Line

 * [**Large-scale Data Mining**](https://github.com/pinhan-chen/large_scale_data_mining), University of California, Los Angles, Mar 2023